Magic City K9 works with Everglades Re Entry and Everglades Correctional Institute to provide our Miami and South Florida community with trained dogs.

 Should a dog become injured or ill we remove that animal so that our veterinarian at Sunset Animal Clinic can treat our Magic City K9.
 Each dog has their own crate, bowls, leash & collar while serving time at Everglades Re Entry Center.

 Magic City K9 is not tax supported.
 Our support comes strictly from donations and dog adoption fees!
-We charge a $250 adoption fee, which covers the costs we incur in selecting, vetting and feeding the dogs in our care.
+We charge a $350 adoption fee, which covers the costs we incur in selecting, vetting and feeding the dogs in our care.
 This is a minimum required fee.
+The adoption fee also covers a DNA test for some of our “mystery mutts.”

-We also encourage all applicants to create or promote additional fundraising to help save more dogs, and support more people when they apply for a Magic City K9.
+We also encourage all applicants to create or promote additional fundraising to help save more dogs, and support more people when they adopt a Magic City K9.

 We hope that people will see the value of what we’re trying to accomplish, so we certainly appreciate those who make larger donations to support our ongoing efforts of saving shelter dogs and helping people.